mallim/mallim.netlify.com/content/posts/2019-06-13-my-java-stack.md

 ## Noteworthy Libraries

 - [datasource-proxy](https://github.com/ttddyy/datasource-proxy) provide proxy classes for JDBC API to intercept executing queries and methods.
+- [database-rider](https://database-rider.github.io/database-rider/) integrates DBUnit and JUnit in order to make database testing a breeze!
+Can work with Spring Boot !
 - [Easy Batch](https://github.com/j-easy/easy-batch/wiki) can try if really dun want to use [Apache Camel](https://camel.apache.org/) or [Pentaho Data Integration - Kettle](https://community.hitachivantara.com/docs/DOC-1009855)
 - [Eclipse Collections](https://www.eclipse.org/collections/) looks interesting to have a dab with it one day
 - [JOOQ](http://www.jooq.org/) - interested to try iff targetted db is kept to open source